abigail-143/sei45-project3/README.md

    >
    > PORT=[port]
    >
-   > DATABASE=mongodb://127.0.0.1:27017/[database]
+   > DATABASE=mongodb://127.0.0.1:27017/[database *optional]
    >
    > ACCESS_SECRET=[any alphanumerical string]
-7. npm run dev for both frontend and backend folders.
+7. npm install then npm run dev for both frontend and backend folders.
 8. seed users, content and comments on Postman (or equivalent)
    >
    > seed users